Meet the team

 Catherine Hobaiter

 Cat is a Reader at the University of St Andrews.
 She studies the evolution of communication and social behaviour in wild apes.
 Her work on gesture focuses on wild apes across Africa, and she is often based in Budongo, or at her new field-sites in Bugoma, Uganda, and Moyen-Bafing, Guinea.
-You can find Cat’s publications here and the lab GitHub here.
+You can find Cat’s publications and CV here, and the lab GitHub here.

 Current Researchers

-Gal is a graduate research student at the University of St Andrews.
-Her research looks at how the social dynamics of chimpanzees in Budongo impact the rates of aggression and lethal aggression in the community.
+Gal is a graduate research fellow at the University of St Andrews.
+Her research explores gesture and co-ordination in the social behaviour of chimpanzees and other species.

 Dr. Gabriela Bezerra de Melo Daly